-Measure 220 water into a bowl and add the starter into the water directly.
-Look how they float on top of the water.
+Measure 260 g water into a bowl and add the starter into the water directly.
+Starter should ideally float on top of the water.
 Dissolve the starter in water before adding to the flour.

-Mix flour and starter+water in a large container.
+Mix flour (350 g) and starter+water in a large container.
 Just mix until incorporated, do not knead.
-I’m using a locally sourced, freshly milled strong organic bread flour.
+I’m using a locally sourced, freshly milled strong organic bread flour here.
 This flour is great, it is a thirsty flour and of 13% gluten.
 But feel free to use the bread flour you have got at hand, but the results may slightly vary.

-This is how it should look, it is just combined, make sure all the flour is wet.
+This is how it should look, it is just combined, make sure all the flour is wet (well hydrated).
 Now close the lid and leave this for an hour.

 This is autolyse.
-Meaning the flour will absorb as much water as it can and gluten will start to form and enzymes are activated.
+Meaning the flour will absorb as much water as it can and gluten will start to form and enzymes will get activated.

-After a few fold, the dough will come together.
-This whole process of adding salt should not take more than a minute or two.
+After a few minutes of kneading, the dough will come together.
+This whole process of adding salt should not take more than 2-3 minutes.

 Now cover and let this rest for 45 minutes.
-Use the same container.
 Do not over knead.

 After the first 45 minutes, the dough will be spread like this.
 Give a coil fold / stretch and fold, whichever you prefer.
-Simply make this back into a tight dough ball.
+Simply shape it back into a tight dough ball.
 Like the next picture.